tamberg/fhnw-idb/data-acquisition/README.md

 * The [DHT11](https://github.com/tamberg/fhnw-idb/wiki/Grove-Sensors#temperature--humidity-sensor-dht11), a common temperature and humidity sensor.
 * A [light sensor](https://github.com/tamberg/fhnw-idb/wiki/Grove-Sensors#light-sensor-v12) and a [rotary angle sensor](https://github.com/tamberg/fhnw-idb/wiki/Grove-Sensors#rotary-angle-sensor) which are both analog sensors.

-We will use these sensors as an example for:

-* how to connect to the physical world?
-* how to print out sensor values?
-* how accurate the sensor is?
-* how to deal with wrong values?
-* how to visualize the data in a excel sheet and/or jupyter notebook?

 ## Controlling actuators
 The available hardware includes the following actuators: